55555Megalodon/55555Megalodon/README.md

 - 👋 Hi, I’m @55555Megalodon
-- 👀 I’m interested in Game Development, Sharks, and engineering
+- 👀 I’m interested in Game Development, Sharks, and Engineering
 - 🌱 I’m currently learning how to use Godot
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...

 <!---